“We had no time to gather anything. We fled with only a blanket.”

 – Maryam, 24, internally displaced Afghan woman in Mazar-e Sharif

-Afghans already constitute one of the world’s largest refugee populations worldwide.
-Some 90 per cent of Afghan refugees are hosted in neighbouring Iran and Pakistan, with more than 2.2 million registered in the two countries.
-Another 3 million people were already displaced inside the country before new fighting broke out this year.
+Afghans already constitute one of the largest refugee populations worldwide.
+Some three-quarters of Afghan refugees are hosted in Iran and Pakistan, with more than 2.2 million registered refugees in the two countries.

 Afghanistan’s children are growing up amid this crisis.
-Some 65 per cent of the Afghan people – in and outside of Afghanistan – are children and young people, anxious about their future in the face of insecurity and economic challenges.
+Some 65 per cent of the Afghan people are children and youth, anxious about their future in the face of insecurity and economic challenges.

 What is UNHCR doing to help?

-Together with partners, UNHCR is committed to staying and delivering amidst the deteriorating situation and growing displacement, as long as we have access to populations in need.
-We have activated our emergency response to protect the most vulnerable and assist newly displaced Afghans with life-saving shelter, food, water, and core relief items, both within Afghanistan and in neighbouring countries.
+UNHCR is committed to staying and delivering in Afghanistan.
+We have activated our emergency response to protect the most vulnerable and assist Afghans with life-saving shelter, support to insulate and warm homes, water and health facilities, core relief items, and psycho-social support both within Afghanistan and neighbouring countries.

-Preventing the spread of COVID-19 remains a priority.
-To help reduce the risk of as much as possible, UNHCR is providing buckets and jerry cans in its relief kits to displaced families.
+Preventing the spread of COVID-19 also remains a priority.
+To help reduce the risk as much as possible, UNHCR is providing buckets and jerry cans in its relief kits to displaced families.
 These supplies are especially important in areas where access to clean water is difficult.
-UNHCR has also established hand-washing stations and distributed hygiene kits including soap and face masks.
-In addition, we are providing emergency cash support to help displaced families mitigate the socio-economic impact of the pandemic.
+UNHCR has also established hand-washing stations and distributes hygiene kits including soap and face masks.